Crossing Great Central Road with a 3 years old

 Helping Strangers

-When we had only 250 km to Yulara, we noticed a car and a trailer on the side of the road with two people next to it.
+However, when we had only 250 km left to Yulara, we noticed a car and a trailer on the side of the road with two people standing next to it.

-We slowed down and people waved us to a stop.
-It turned out that one of the wheels fell off from the trailer and they almost tumbled.
+We immediately slowed down, and the people waved us to stop.
+It turned out that one of the wheels had fallen off the trailer, and they had almost tumbled over.

-They were waiting for help or at least someone who would call a service in a town 250 km away.
-Mobile phones do not have a reception in this area so I think they were prepared for a long wait as the road was completely empty.
+They were waiting for help or at least someone who could call for a service in a town 250 km away.
+As there was no mobile phone reception in the area, they were prepared for a long wait as the road was completely empty.

 It was priceless to see their disbelief when they got their hands on our satellite phone.
-Without any problems, they were able to contact roadside assistance in Yulara and a tow truck was already sent to pick them up.
-It should arrive in about 2.5 hours.
+Without any problems, they were able to contact roadside assistance in Yulara and a tow truck was already dispatched to pick them up.
+Town was 2.5 hours away.

 We had a nice chat with them and we found out that Nathan and Renee are running a Facebook page The Great Escape – Australasia where they post about their adventures.
 It is nice to meet other bloggers on the road, help each other and share our experiences.

-We stayed with them for a while, waiting to determine what to do next and finally decided to push on as we still had three hours of driving ahead of us.
+We stayed with them for a while, waiting to see what to do next, and finally decided to push on as we still had around three hours of driving ahead of us.

 Final Stretch to Yulara

-There were very few wrecks on the side of the road today.
-The surface was sandy and driving in the full sun made us a bit tired.
-But we were almost there.
+We noticed that there were very few wrecks on the side of the road today.
+The surface was sandy, and driving in the full sun made us a bit tired.
+However, we were almost at our destination.

-Approximately one hour after we left the people we helped, we passed the tow truck, so everything ended well for them.
+About an hour after we left the people we helped, we passed the tow truck, so looked like everything will end well for them.

-At 15 km before Kata Tjuta, we began to look for hills that should already appear on the horizon, but due to the low visibility, we could not see anything.
+As we approached Kata Tjuta, we searched for the distinctive hills that should have been visible on the horizon.
+However, due to the low visibility, we struggled to spot them.

 Uluru from distance